Manchester city centre: Metrolink

 Metrolink is the light rail tram service that operates in Central Manchester.
 The services are usually 6 mins in the peak and 12 mins off-peak to most destinations, all of which are within Greater Manchester.
 As of 2021 there are eight lines operating, connecting the city centre with termini at Altrincham, Ashton-under-Lyne, Bury, East Didsbury, Eccles, Manchester Airport, MediaCityUK, Rochdale and the Trafford Centre.
-A new line through the city centre was recently constructed.
+A new line through the city centre was constructed in 2014–15.

-Metrolink stops in the city centre currently are:
+Metrolink stops in the city centre are: